HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   <figcaption>{{ figure_link(caption="Most prevalent CSP headers", sheets_gid="1551197242", sql_file="csp_most_common_header.sql") }}</figcaption>
 </figure>

 The same header values we saw last year in the top three appear in this year's top four again.
 The third most common CSP header this year is a new one, however.
 This change occurs because this year, we sorted the most common headers by mobile usage instead of by desktop usage like last year.
-We can see a trusted types policy with a specific report uri endpoint relating to android appear at the third place.
-[Trusted types](https://w3c.github.io/trusted-types/dist/spec/) can be used to restrict the parameters passed into injection sinks (like `element.innerHTML`) such that they only allow properly typed values to be passed instead of plain strings.
+We can see a trusted types policy with a specific report uri endpoint relating to android appear at the third place. <a hreflang="en" href="https://w3c.github.io/trusted-types/dist/spec/">Trusted types</a> can be used to restrict the parameters passed into injection sinks (like `element.innerHTML`) such that they only allow properly typed values to be passed instead of plain strings.
 By restricting the values passed to injection sinks, many possible DOM XSS vulnerabilities can be prevented.
 The trusted types header we observe appears on more than 12% of the mobile pages.
 We don't have a direct explanation for the high usage of this specific CSP policy value.
 In fifth and sixth place we once again see the `upgrade-insecure-requests` and `frame-ancestors 'self'` directives, but this time with a trailing semicolon.
-A semicolon is used to separate directives but if there is only one directive defined [it can be discarded](https://w3c.github.io/webappsec-csp/#grammardef-serialized-policy), both header values are therefore valid CSP policies with the same effect.
+A semicolon is used to separate directives but if there is only one directive defined <a hreflang="en" href="https://w3c.github.io/webappsec-csp/#grammardef-serialized-policy">it can be discarded</a>, both header values are therefore valid CSP policies with the same effect.

 #### Keywords for `script-src`